SolPOCandCo/SolPOC/README.md

 This version is actualy under developpement.
 COPS are tested under Windows, using Spyder as IDE.
 Most comment are in French, please forgive us !

 ## About COPS
-- Study the optical behavior of thin-film stacks, calculating reflectivity, transmissivity and absorptivity over the solar spectrum and beyond.
+- Study the optical behavior of thin-film stacks, calculating reflectivity, transmissivity and absorptivity over the solar spectrum (280 - 2500 nm) and beyond.
 - Working with stacks ranging from a substrate (without thin film) to an infinite stack of thin films
 - Optimize stack optical performance according to numerous cost functions, including solar thermal.
 - Propose 6 different  optimization methods based on genetic algorithms